 Status: PG&E's AutoDR program is currently in progress.

-Update: PG&E's AutoDR program currently provides incentives to large commercial and industrial customers.
-PG&E will roll out an AutoDR Advanced Thermostat Pilot to small and medium commercial customers in the third quarter of 2013.
+PG&E's AutoDR program currently provides incentives to large commercial and industrial customers.
+PG&E rolled out an AutoDR Advanced Thermostat Pilot to small and medium commercial customers in the third quarter of 2014.
 This pilot will test the AutoDR technology in the SMB segment and evaluate how well the technology will improve customer operational efficiency with the new remote control capability.
 The new Advanced Thermostat Pilot also makes it easier for customers to participate in DR Programs.
+After completion of the assessment at the end of 2014, PG&E will apply the best practices and lessons learned from the assessment to develop an SMB ADR program with a targeted rollout in 2015.

-Benefits Estimate: PG&E's AutoDR program has recruited 379 customers who will provide PG&E with up to 140 MW of dispatchable load during the Demand Response seasons.
-During the past year, 612 MWh were shed reducing greenhouse gas emissions by 240,600 pounds.
+Benefits Description: PG&E's AutoDR program has recruited 336 customers who will provide PG&E with up to 84 MW of dispatchable load during the Demand Response seasons.
+During the past year, 618 MWh were shed reducing greenhouse gas emissions by 774,035 pounds.